joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 for the flavor.

 As with COE 332, we will emphasize applications written in the Python programming language.
-We will make use of a number of open source libraries, including numpy, pandas, matplotlib, seanbourn, scikitlearn, tensorflow and keras.
+We will make use of a number of open source libraries, including numpy, pandas, matplotlib, seaborn, scikitlearn, tensorflow and keras.
 This year, we'll be doing more with transformers and large language models (LLMs) than previously, and we'll introduce libraries such as transformers and LangChain for those topics.